SalishSeaCast/tools/docs/SalishSeaTools/nowcast.rst

 and :py:meth:`logging.error` for error message.

 Here,
-we log the id of the operating system process that the worker is running in, and the file path/name of the configuration file that it is using.
+we log the id number of the operating system process that the worker is running in, and the file path/name of the configuration file that it is using.

 Line 42: